piratas-ar/utopia.partidopirata.com.ar/_posts/2015-03-07-hackeando_al_capitalismo.markdown

 [^nota141]: Mariarosa Dalla Costa & Selma James, *The Power of Women and the Subversion of the Community* (Bristol: The Falling Wall Press, 1973).
-Harriet Fraad, Stephen Resnick & Richard Wolff, *Bringing it all Back Home—Class, Gender and Power in the Modern Household* (London:
+Harriet Fraad, Stephen Resnick & Richard Wolff, *Bringing it all Back Home--Class, Gender and Power in the Modern Household* (London:
 Pluto Press, 1994).

 [^nota142]: Martin Kenney "Value Creation in the Late Twentieth Century: